gcatbiobank/GCAT_panel/2_merge_callers/indels/Readme.md

 The script is executed as follows:
 ##### Rscript merge_callers_indels.R 10 1

 Where the first argument is the chromosome (10), and second argument (1) is the first sample of ./inputs/samples list file.
-It is important create the same name file as example presented in this demo, otherwise the merge_callers_SNVs.R code have to be modified.
+It is important create the same name file as example presented in this demo, otherwise the merge_callers_indels.R code have to be modified.
 These strategies allow to parallelise the merge step by sample and chromosome.
 We recommended follow the same folder structure presented here to execute the R script, otherwise, the R code should be modified.